suharasalim/algorithms/README.md

 Hey there!
-This repo is my personal stash of algorithms I’m mastering from Prof. Tim Roughgarden’s epic Algorithms course. 🚀
+This repo is my personal stash of algorithms I’m mastering from Prof. Tim Roughgarden’s Algorithms course. 🚀